top of page

 What is depression?

-Depression is mental health disorder characterized by persistent low mood or loss of interest in activities, with significant impairment in daily life.
-Possible causes include a combination of biological, psychological, and social stressors.
-For a given individual the respective weight of these dimensions may vary.
+Depression is a mental health disorder characterized by a persistent low mood or loss of interest in activities often with significant impairment in daily life.
+Causes include a combination of biological, psychological, and social stressors.
+In any given case the respective weight of these dimensions may vary.

 Types of Depression

 There are many different types of depression.
-A common confounding type of depression is bipolar depression.
-While not inherently more severe or difficult to treat than other types of depression, the treatment is different, standard antidepressants often fail to help a patient achieve stability.
-Confounding issues regarding possible depression are sadness and grief which, though very painful, are not pathological.
-It is often helpful to consult a doctor or therapist who can help you understand and address your unique issues.
+One common but confounding type of depression is bipolar depression.
+While not inherently more severe or difficult to treat than other types of depression, its treatment is different as standard antidepressants often fail to help a patient achieve stability.
+Complicating our assessment of someone who appears depressed is that sadness and grief, though very painful, are not pathological and can be a normal response to challenges in life.

 Treatment Options

-The mainstay of treatment is usually medication, talk therapy, or a combination of the two.
-Medications to treat depression have been around for decades, however, exciting new medications options are emerging.
+The mainstay of treatment is usually a combination of medication and talk therapy.
+Medications to treat depression have been around for decades, however, exciting new treatments are emerging which may revamp theories on depression's biological causes.
 Ketamine, for example, has recently been given FDA approval to treat severe depression.
-It is among a class of newer medicines that offer the promise of not only having a strong and positive biological effect, but also appearing to enhance ones counseling.
+Ketamine not only has a novel and strong biological effect, but also offers the promise of enhancing one's counseling due to its quasi-hypnotic qualities.

 BPD